O365/python-o365/README.md

 ##### Resources:
 Each API endpoint requires a resource.
 This usually defines the owner of the data.
 Every protocol defaults to resource 'ME'.
-'ME' is the user which has given consent, but you can change this behaviour but providing a different default resource to the protocol constructor.
+'ME' is the user which has given consent, but you can change this behaviour by providing a different default resource to the protocol constructor.

 For example when accesing a shared mailbox: